 In drier areas, global warming is linked with longer, more extreme, and more frequent droughts, and a longer fire season.
 In the American West, fire season may last all year.
 In the future, the fires themselves will be larger, more destructive, more common, and more costly.

-warmest year on record
+tied with 2016 as warmest year on record.

 The direct impacts of climate change are devastating by themselves, but they also worsen existing inequalities and conflicts.
 For example: hotter temperatures and droughts will make corn, wheat, and other staple crop supplies less stable, leading to price spikes and food shortages.
 The roughly 800 million people currently living in extreme poverty will be most affected.